keptn/lifecycle-toolkit/docs/content/en/docs/implementing/slo/_index.md

 * the objective will fail if the percentile 95 is less than 600
 * there will be a warning in case the value is between 300 and 500

-The total score shows that this analysis should have an overall score of 90% to pass or 75% to get a warning.
+The total score shows that this Analysis should have an overall score of 90% to pass or 75% to get a warning.
 Since the objective is only one, this means that we either will pass with 100% (response time is less than 600) or fail with 0% (slower response time).